roma5840/LLM-Prompt-Logger/README.md

 ## Key Features

 *   **Local-First & Private**: Your data stays on your device by default using your browser's local storage.
 No account is needed to get started.
 *   **Optional E2EE Cloud Sync**: Enable cloud sync with a master password.
-Your data is encrypted on your device via the Web Crypto API before being sent to the cloud, ensuring only you can decrypt it.
+Your data is encrypted on your device via the Web Crypto API before being sent to the cloud.
+An in-app explanation clearly shows what data is and isn't visible to the server, ensuring full transparency.
 *   **Seamless Device Linking**: Easily link a new device to your cloud account by scanning a QR code or entering the sync key manually.
 *   **Insightful Dashboard**: Visualize your prompt history with stats on total usage, daily activity, token counts, and a breakdown of which models you use most frequently.
+*   **Conflict Resolution**: An intelligent migration assistant helps resolve conflicts when local notes are too long for encrypted sync, ensuring a smooth transition to the cloud.
 *   **Token Tracking & Calculation**: Log output tokens for your prompts, or paste the LLM's output to get an estimated token count.
 *   **Data Portability**: Full control over your data.
 Export your entire decrypted prompt history to a JSON file and import it back at any time, whether you're using local or cloud storage.
 *   **Custom Model Management**: The default models are just a starting point.
 Add, remove, and manage your own list of custom model names.
+*   **Built-in FAQ**: A dedicated FAQ page answers common user questions about privacy, data management, and app features.
 *   **Responsive Design**: A seamless experience on desktop, tablet, and mobile devices.

 ## Tech Stack